israrahmadtech/israrahmadtech/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 👨‍💻 All of my projects are available at [https://israrahmadtech.vercel.app](israrahmadtech.vercel.app)
+- 👨‍💻 All of my projects are available at [israrahmadtech.vercel.app](israrahmadtech.vercel.app)

 - 📫 How to reach me **israrahmadtech@gmail.com**